jina-ai/fastapi-serve/README.md

-# FastAPI-Serve: Effortlessly Deploy your FastAPI Applications! 🚀
+# FastAPI-Serve: FastAPI to the Cloud, Batteries Included! ☁️🔋🚀

 Welcome to `fastapi-serve`, a framework designed to take the pain out of deploying your local FastAPI applications to the cloud.
 Built using our open-source framework [Jina](https://github.com/jina-ai/jina), `fastapi-serve` offers out-of-the-box support for automated deployments on `cloud.jina.ai`, our scalable and robust cloud platform. 🌩️